Skip to Content

 Photo credit: Columbia Sportswear

-For babies that aren’t walking yet, choose a one-piece fleece bunting, that way the cold is less likely to sneak in.
+For babies that aren’t walking yet, choose a one-piece fleece bunting.
+That way, the cold is less likely to sneak in.
 This fleece bunting from Columbia is buttery soft and incredibly warm, with sizes up to 24 months.

 The only issue we had with the one-piece bunting was trying to change diapers with all those layers, but that’s a pain no matter which way you look at it.